Intermittent localization and fast spatial learning by non-Markov random walks with decaying memory: Relaxation dynamics toward the localized state for .

 \subsection{Relaxation of the modes close to $k=0$}

 In the comparison with the numerical simulations of Fig. \ref{fig:relaxation_time}, we have also taken into account the eigenvalues that are close to $\lambda_{max}=1-q$ in the relaxation.
-As the eigenvalue spectrum $\lambda=(1-q)\cos k$ is continuous, the modes with $0<k\ll1$ also contribute in a significant way and their overall effect turns out to be a logarithmic correction to the leading power-law decay (see \cite{boyer2024power} for a similar example).
+As the eigenvalue spectrum $\lambda=(1-q)\cos k$ is continuous, the modes with $0<k\ll1$ significantly contribute, too, and their overall effect turns out to be a logarithmic correction to the leading power-law decay (see \cite{boyer2024power} for a similar example).
 For any fixed $\beta\in[0,1)$, we find that the relaxation to the stationary state is given by

 instead of $t^{-|\nu|}$ alone.
 To give an idea of the calculation, we rewrite the general evolution in Eq. (\ref{sumpert}) as